 I've colour coded each div so it's easy to see:

 The header, colmask and footer divs are 100% wide and stacked vertically one after the other.
 Colleft is inside colmask.
 The two column content divs (col1 & col2) are inside colleft.
 Notice that the main content column (col1) comes before the side column.

 The CSS used for this layout is 100% valid and hack free.
 To overcome Internet Explorer's broken box model, no horizontal padding or margins are used.
 Instead, this design uses percentage widths and clever relative positioning.

-The higher up content is in your page code, the more important it is considered by search engine algorithms (see my article on link source ordering for more details on how this affects links).
+The higher up content is in your page code, the more important it is considered by search engine algorithms.
 To make your website as optimised as possible your main page content must come before the side columns.
 This layout does exactly that: The the left-hand main page comes first, then the right column (see the nested div structure diagram for more info).
 The columns can also be configured in the opposite order if required.

 In this layout the background colours of each column will always stretch to the length of the longest column.
 This feature was traditionally only available with table based layouts but now with a little CSS trickery we can do exactly the same with divs.
 Say goodbye to annoying short columns!
 You can read my article on equal height columns if you want to see how this is done.

 This layout requires no images.
 Many CSS website designs need images to colour in the column backgrounds but that is not necessary with this design.
 Why waste bandwidth and precious HTTP requests when you can do everything in pure CSS and XHTML?